jmaassen/software-sustainability-plan/software-sustainability-plan.md

 Software Sustainability Plan
 ============================

-Through the software developed within its projects, the Netherlands eScience Center aims to achieve maximum impact, in the broadest sense of the word.
-From this, it follows that re-use by others must not only be facilitated, but even encouraged, such that the code that is developed within the project has a good chance to live on past the project's end date.

-Naturally, there is a cost-benefit tradeoff to be made: not every piece of software is expected to be re-used.
+For much of modern-day research, software plays a crucial part in turning the data into papers.
+It is therefore important to adhere to some best practices when developing research software, as it will help other researchers to better understand the intricacies of the analysis.
+This, in turn, will allow them to adopt the software into their own workflows, possibly even contributing to the software or expanding it.

-The following questions are meant to make transparent the expected sustainability and impact of the software that is developed within our projects.
+The following questions are meant to make transparent the expected sustainability and impact of software as developed within Netherlands eScience Center projects.
-Note that engineers from the Netherlands eScience Center can help with implementation during the course of the project.
 The questions are classified into three groups: "minimum effort", "recommended practices", and "long term aspects".
-Each group is covered in more detail below.
+Naturally, not all of the software is equally viable when it comes to potential reuse; research software typically consists of some generic components which could in principle be reused in other projects, which are then complemented by some other, non-reusable components with which the software is tailored to the problem at hand.
+Generally speaking, the 'minimum effort' should be made for the complete body of code, i.e. both the reusable and non-reusable parts.

+Finally, note that our engineers can help with implementation during the course of the project.

 Minimum effort
 --------------